Kayaking the Rossport Islands

 More adventurous paddlers can make their way out to a third tier of islands, smaller but shielded from winds that blow from the north.

 On one of those islands, there's a 1911 lighthouse, one of the last Great Lakes lighthouses still tended by a keeper when it was automated in 1991.
-The retired keeper spends his summers tending its grounds, and if he's in a good mood, he'll show visitors around.
+The retired keeper would spend his summers tending its grounds, and if he was in a good mood, he'd show visitors around.

 One July, I paddled out to Battle Island with my husband and guide Aaron Nicholson of Superior Outfitters in Rossport.

-Islands rise in tiers around the harbor, and we headed for the gaps between them.
+Islands rose in tiers around the harbor, and we headed for the gaps between them.

 We pulled into Wilson Island so my husband could adjust his foot rest, and stepped out onto a magnificent cobblestone beach.

 There were smooth, round stones in an array of colors and stripes, a paradise for children and rockhounds, and I realized that this is what every beach on Lake Superior must have looked like before tourists began carting off the prettiest stones for landscaping.

 A bald eagle burst from the trees as we paddled away.
 As we approached Salter Island, the slight chop of the waves calmed into near glass.